The Bankrate promise

 HO-1 insurance is considered to be the most basic form of homeowners insurance.
 HO-1 policies financially protect you should your home be damaged by named perils that are specifically listed on the policy.

-HO-1 insurance differs from most other home insurance policies in that it doesn’t offer liability protection, nor does it cover your personal belongings or offer compensation for additional living expenses.
+Unlike most other homeowners insurance policies, HO-1 insurance doesn’t offer liability protection, nor does it cover your personal belongings or offer compensation for additional living expenses.
 HO-1 policies only offer dwelling coverage and other structures coverage.
+Because of how limited they are, HO-1 policies are not commonly offered by some of the major home insurance companies.

 What does an HO-1 policy cover?